 Local Dev Tools and Security Implications

-A recent write-up from OX Security highlights this clearly, documenting vulnerabilities in popular IDE extensions that can lead to remote code execution and local file exfiltration.
+A recent write-up from OX Security examined vulnerabilities in widely used IDE extensions, showing how flaws in extension design can enable remote code execution and local file exfiltration.

-This isn’t limited to software engineers.
-Anyone using an IDE for scripting, automation, or data work is operating in the same environment.
+The exposure isn't limited to software engineers.
+Anyone using an IDE for scripting, automation, infrastructure management, or data processing operates within the same environment and is subject to many of the same risks.

 Environment variables and configuration files

-Secrets such as API tokens, SSH keys, and cloud credentials
+Credentials such as API tokens, SSH keys, and cloud access keys

 The Visibility Gap